Eliki railway station: History

-The Station opened 22 June 2020 by Minister of Transport, Kostas Karamanlis. as part of the €848-million ErgOSE project extension of the Athens Airport–Patras railway to Aigio railline co-financed by the European Union's Cohesion Fund 2000–2006.
+The Station opened 22 June 2020 by Minister of Transport, Kostas Karamanlis. as part of the €848-million ErgOSE project extension of the Airport–Patras railway to Aigio railline co-financed by the European Union's Cohesion Fund 2000–2006.
 It is constructed on upgraded sections of the former Piraeus–Patras railway SPAP line.
 It was one of three new stations in (Xylokastro, Akrata, and Aegio) and six holts (Diminio, Lykoporia, Lygia, Platanos Beach, Diakopto, and Eliki) to come online when the section of track opened.
 Built by Rythmos N. & A. Kalimeri Single Member P.C.
 It should not be confused with the now-closed station on the old Piraeus–Patras railway SPAP, which is located northeast of the current station, near the beach of Kohl.

+The station is owned by GAIAOSE, which since 3 October 2001 owns most railway stations in Greece: the company was also in charge of rolling stock from December 2014 until October 2025, when Greek Railways (the owner of the Airport–Patras railway) took over that responsibility.

 Facilities

 The raised station is accessed via stairs or a ramp.
 It has two side platforms, with station buildings located below the platform level, with access to the platform level via stairs or lifts.
 The Station buildings are equipped only with a waiting area.
 At the platform level, both platforms have sheltered seating and Dot-matrix display departure and arrival screens and timetable poster boards.
 It is equipped with CCTV systems, Fire Detection systems & Honeywell Security Systems.
 There is no car park on-site, as Palea EO Korinthou Patron runs alongside eastbound platforms.
 Currently, there is no local bus stop connecting the station.